openwashdata/cbssuitabilityhaiti/README.md

 Anyone interested in publishing the data:

-- World Bank flood extent data (`mwater`) should be attributed with “Plan d’Élaboration propre basée sur les données de la Banque
-  Mondiale: Inondation de Récurrence (5 ans / 25 ans / 100 ans)”
+- World Bank flood extent data (`FLOOD_EXTENT_DATASET_NAME`) should be attributed with “Plan d’Élaboration propre basée sur les données de la Banque Mondiale: Inondation de Récurrence (5 ans / 25 ans / 100 ans)”

 - Sanitation zoning assessment data (`okap`) should be attributed with “These data were developed under the USAID Water and Sanitation